Quantum simulation (Supremacy)

 In [17] L. Mauron and G. Carleo introduce a new classical Monte Carlo-based method able to approximate the ideal quantum evolution up to 128 spins for the 3-D diamond lattice in a few days with only 4 GPUs.
 They use a fourth-order Jastrow-Feenberg ansatz to approximate the wave function defining the quantum evolution.
 Using this operator, they are able to obtain approximately the same correlation errors as those generated by the quantum annealer in [14].
 This comparison is done for systems up to 128 qubits with an annealing time of \(7\)ns.

-Based on their method, they attempt to extrapolate their results estimating that the largest instances could be solved classically using the Frontier supercomputer during a few hours.
+Based on their method, they attempt to extrapolate their results, estimating that the largest instances could be solved classically using the Frontier supercomputer for a few hours.

-This publication is also considered a challenge as they do not completely reproduce the experimental results provided in [9].
-The experiment is done using the shortest annealing time (\(7\)ns) which is expected to be the simplest cases to simulated with limited correlations between the spins sites (for example, it is shown in [9] that the PEPS performance decrease for slower quenches).
-However, their classical method seems to be very competitive with a nice performance scaling suggesting that further experiments could weakly refute the initial claim done by D-Wave company.
+This publication is also considered a challenge as they do not completely reproduce the experimental results provided in [14].
+The experiment is done using the shortest annealing time (\(7\)ns), which is expected to be the simplest case to simulate with limited correlations between the spins sites (for example, it is shown in [14] that the PEPS performance decrease for slower quenches).
+However, their classical method seems to be very competitive with a nice performance scaling, suggesting that further experiments could weakly refute the initial claim done by D-Wave company.

-The D-Wave research team has done a constructive comment on both challenge .
+The D-Wave research team has made a constructive comment on both challenges [15].

 3. References